Trustpilot

 Sex Ed: What happens when you go for an STI check?

-Visiting a sexual health clinic for an STI check may feel daunting, but there’s no need too feel fearful.
+Visiting a sexual health clinic for an STI check may feel daunting, but there’s nothing to feel scared about.
 The staff at your clinic are specially trained and have seen hundreds of people in your situation with similar symptoms and know just what to do.
-You can get tested for lots of different sexually transmitted infections; chlamydia, gonorrhoea, HIV, syphilis, Hep B and Hep C as well as examination diagnoses, for instance; warts and herpes
+You can get tested for lots of different sexually transmitted infections; chlamydia, gonorrhoea, HIV, syphilis, Hep B, Hep C, Lymphogranuloma Venereum (LGV) as well as examinations for warts and herpes.

 You can either make an appointment to see someone at your local Genito-urinary medicine (GUM) clinic, attend a walk-in or some services offer free postal kits for those that don’t have any symptoms.
 There’s also a HIV testing kit that you can order here.